 3.2 Study size

-We will detail the rationale behind our study design in the sections below.
-We expect to randomize up to 98 patients in a balanced allocation to either the SRL or control arms.
-Interim analysis to decide for or against continuation of the trial will be performed after 30 patients are evaluable on each arm of the trial.
-We estimated probability of an early termination to be about 55.6%.
-In the event that the study is not terminated early, a further 19 patients will accrue to each arm.
+We expect to randomize up to 120 patients in a balanced allocation to either the SRL or control arms.
+Interim analyses for efficacy and futility will be performed after 20 and 40 patients are evaluable on each arm of the trial.

 3.3 Design considerations